jeffreycwitt/hn202/docs/class-12.md

 Art history shows us that these statutes had real effects on society.

-The examples below show the various ways Jewish people were required to alter their dress in order to mark themselves as Jewish.
+The first example below show various ways Jewish people were required to alter their dress in order to mark themselves as Jewish.

 ![otherExcerpt]({{site.assets_url}}Canon68Example1.jpg)